dbaarda/workspace-tools/3DPrinting/BridgeExtrusion.md

 they are not printed "squished" against a print surface but "strung" through space with only their ends supported by the layer below.
 This means their top and bottom surface is not clearly defined by the top surface of the layer below and the height of the print head.
-They can dangle down with their top surface below the height of the print head.
+They can dangle down with their defined top surface below the height of the print head.
 This introduces another important parameter for printing bridge lines, giving us the following fundimental parameters and derived attribute;

 * `Bh` - the `bridge height` vertical distance in mm between the defined top and bottom of the brige line.

-* `Bs` - the `bridge_spacing` horizontal distance in mm between adjacent lines.
+* `Bs` - the `bridge_spacing` horizontal distance in mm between adjacent lines with the same `bridge_spacing`.

 * `Bf` - the `bridge_flow` extruded volume per line length in mm^3/mm, or
   extruded cross-section area in mm^2.